taherb22/jenkins_files/docs/README.md

 ## Post‑Build Actions

-The `post` block runs after the pipeline completes, regardless of success or failure.
+The `post` block defines actions that run after the pipeline completes, regardless of success or failure.

 ### `always`

-Executed after **every** run.
+Executed after every run.

-1. **Workspace Cleanup**
+1. **Secure Workspace Cleanup**
    ```groovy
    cleanWs()
    ```
-   - Removes all files from the workspace to prevent data leakage between builds.
+   *Removes all files from the workspace to prevent data leakage.*

 2. **Audit Log Emission**
    ```groovy